Frequently Asked Questions - FY2019 Coastal and Marine Habitat Restoration Grants

 Are there ineligible project types?

-Yes, a complete list is in Section III.C of the Federal Funding Opportunity (FFO).
+Yes, a complete list is in Section III.C of the FFO.
 Some examples include land acquisition, marine debris removal, and projects that address only water quality improvement measures.

 Will proposals that seek to restore habitat important to species such as forage fish be considered?